 Wi-Fi Laptop computers or wireless-capable devices with a charged battery and a standard wireless network interface card compatible with Wi-Fi standards 801.11a and 802.1g can connect to the Library’s wireless network.
 Most devices that have been purchased since 2005 should meet this requirement.
 Available power outlets may be used to charge devices wherever the cord does not present a tripping hazard or block access for patrons or staff.
 When possible, library staff can help configure your equipment to access the Wi-Fi network.

 The Main Library and its branches provide wireless access during normal library operating hours.
-However, Wi-Fi access may be affected by high demand, reliability of technology, and other factors outside the control of the Library.
+However, Wi-Fi access may be affected by high demand, the reliability of technology, and other factors outside the control of the Library.
 For these reasons, the Library cannot guarantee the availability or reliability of the service.

 Wireless printing is available through the PrinterOn service, which is linked through the library website.
 To print from a wireless device, you will need to select the appropriate pickup location library and follow the prompts to upload a file or URL to print.

 Communication over a wireless network is not secure.
 The Library disclaims all responsibility for the safety of your equipment, data, and personal information while using the Library’s wireless network.
 The Library highly recommends that all laptops or wireless devices have up-to-date anti-virus software, spyware protection, and a personal firewall installed while utilizing the Library’s wireless network.

 All Library portable computer stations are for staff-led tutoring or proctored testing only.
 For public access computers, please see staff at the Service Desk.
 Patrons may also contact the Service Desk to schedule staff-led tutoring sessions or coordinate proctored testing at the library.